Below I share the one thing kids need to remember in the midst of conflict.

 So, what is the one thing our kids need to remember especially in bullying situations: they can walk away.

-This is one of the many solutions I have shared with my children (there are lots of ways to solve different types of conflict this would apply in situations where the person is just wanting to annoy you or lash out at you with their words):
+This is one of the many solutions I have shared with my children (there are lots of ways to solve different types of conflict.
+The “walk away” rule is applicable in situations where the person is just wanting to annoy you or lash out at you with their words):

 - Put an end to it–In your most confident voice tell them to stop.